kadergenc/comrade/README.md

   When any user resumes playback, it sends a `{"command":"PlayerResume"}` JSON event to the other user.
 The receiving mpv project continues playback.

 - **Player Sync:**
-  When any user moves to a different minute of the program and presses the 'k' key, it sends a `{"command":"PlayerSeek","timePos":195.875}` JSON event to the other user.
+  When any user moves to a different minute of the program or presses the 'k' key, it sends a `{"command":"PlayerSeek","timePos":195.875}` JSON event to the other user.
 The receiving mpv project jumps to the specified time position.

 - **Player Subtitle Change:**
   When any user adds subtitles, it sends a `{"command":"PlayerSubtitleChanged","contents":"fileContents"}` JSON event to the other user.
 The receiving mpv project updates the subtitles with the provided content.